 Trump International Hotel

-Best Room: Trump Suite
+$$$$Best Room: Trump Suite

 Outdoor Space: Floor-to-ceiling windows with Juliet balconies